 If there ever was a universally loved food, that would definitely have to be pizza.
 Thank God for Italy, right?
-If you want to treat yourself to a nice, delicious and easy meal, go ahead and prepare our easy Florentine quail eggs pizza recipe.
+If you want to treat yourself to a nice, delicious, and easy meal, go ahead and prepare my easy Florentine quail eggs pizza recipe.
 You will learn to make your own dough and top it off with delicious ingredients!

 This delicious food has a very long history, one of the first mentions of it being in Ancient Greece!
 No matter how old this dish is, it is popular around the globe and there are literally thousands of possible pizza recipes.
 You just have to be creative and love cooking.

 - 2 tsp dry yeast